-High School Courses Taken During Middle School - Students in 8th grade have the opportunity to take advantage of a ninth grade course such as Honors Physical Science, Honors 9th Literature, Honors GSE Algebra, or all three.
+High School Courses Taken During Middle School - Students in 8th grade have the opportunity to take advantage of a ninth grade course such as Honors English Lit & Composition I and Honors Algebra: Concepts & Connections.
 These courses earn 1.0 credit total (.5 credit each semester) with a grade earned of 70 or higher.
 More information is provided in the Advanced Course section of this guide.
-In addition, some 7th grade students earn high school credit in Spanish I A in 7th grade and then, Spanish I B in 8th grade (1⁄2 credit for the 7th grade year and 1⁄2 credit for the 8th grade year of Spanish I).
+In addition, some middle school students can earn credit for Spanish I. The scheduling of this course depends on the school as some have the course split over two years and some schools offer the course in one year.
+For the first option, 7th grade students earn high school credit in Spanish I A in 7th grade and then, Spanish I B in 8th grade (1⁄2 credit for the 7th grade year and 1⁄2 credit for the 8th grade year of Spanish I).
+The second option has Spanish I all in the 8th grade for a full high school credit.
+Again, this depends on the school.